don-v/JSBooks/EloquentJS_3rdEd/P1_Language/04_DataStructures/notes/04_DataStructures.md

 $n_{1.}$ since the sums of rows or columsn are not directly stored in our data structure.

+Jacques kept his journal for three months.
+The resulting data set is available in the 'coding sandbox' for this chapter, where it is stored in the `JOURNAL` binding and in a downloadable [file](../../../to_ignore/04_DataStructures/journal.js)

+To extract a two-by-two table for a specific event from the journal, we must loop over all the entries ...

 <!-- HERE -- compute corr -->